 Were you in a car accident that was caused by a defective tire?
 If so, you likely have questions like:

-Tires are comprised of rubber, steel, wiring, and fabric.
-These materials aren’t just thrown together haphazardly, over the decades, scientists, engineers, and manufacturers have found new ways to build tires, increasing the amount of time the tire can be used, increasing the speeds that can be maintained, and allowing harsher terrains to be explored by vehicles.
+Tires are comprised of rubber, steel, wiring and fabric.
+These materials aren’t just thrown together haphazardly.
+Over the decades, scientists, engineers, and manufacturers have found new ways to build tires, increasing the amount of time the tire can be used, increasing the speeds that can be maintained, and allowing harsher terrain to be explored by vehicles.

-During the design and manufacturing process, the companies building and selling tires are supposed to do everything they can to ensure their product will do what it is advertised to do and keep consumers safe.
+During the design and manufacturing process, companies building and selling tires are obligated to do everything they can to ensure their product will perform as advertised and keep consumers safe.
 Despite this, every year tires are sold that have defects such as: